stefdasca/statement-translator/Kilonova/2800-2899/Processed_2801.md

-> “The Six of Pentacles represents help and generosity” just as the competitive programming committee generously offers you the opportunity to win 100 points with the following problem.
+> “The Six of Pentacles represents help and generosity� just as the competitive programming committee generously offers you the opportunity to win 100 points with the following problem.

 ~[4dp.png|align=right]